 To help optimize the City’s corrosion control strategy, we are leading a lead and copper pilot study.
 As shown in the figure below, the City and HDR started with a historical water quality review and distribution system analysis, then developed a pilot test plan and communicated with regulators to ensure an effective pilot study would be conducted.
 The City is currently in the process of constructing pipe rig units and harvesting metal components.

 1. HISTORICAL AND EXISTING WATER QUALITY REVIEW

 The first step in CCT optimization is to evaluate historical and current water quality data.
-HDR completed our analysis of this data, and concluded that the City’s current practice of using zinc orthophosphate as a corrosion control chemical was suitable for controlling lead and copper corrosion in its distribution system under the existing regulation.
-Simultaneously, this review also identified opportunities the City could consider to enhance its current practices in preparation for the upcoming LCR revisions.
+We completed our analysis of the data set, and concluded that the City’s current practice of using zinc orthophosphate as a corrosion control chemical was suitable for controlling lead and copper corrosion in its distribution system under the former regulation.
+Simultaneously, this review also identified opportunities the City could consider to enhance its current practices to continue compliance with the LCR revisions.